Tuesday, February 16, 2010

 Increasingly home could be both near or far, and that is a good thing for those of us in the pottery business.

 In an effort to place some reference material in one spot - thought this might be a good way to get things started.

 Helen Moase used a signature pottery mark of her initials HTM

 She worked in a red clay body and was active on the North Shore in the 1960's.

 Helen was a friend of, Leigh and Ruth Paynter, the owners of Burlington Pottery, Burlington PEI.

-A student of Ron Arvidson at Holland College School of Visual Arts pottery program followed Ron to the P.E.I.
-Potters Studio in Victoria Par...
+Marilyn is a student of Ron Arvidson who attended Holland College School of Visual Arts pottery program in 1982 and followed Ron to the P.E....